luci/luci-go/rts/doc/eval.md

 A rejection is considered *preserved* if and only if the RTS algorithm selects at least one test that caused the rejection.
 For example, if 10 tests failed out of 1000, it is sufficient to select just 2 to preserve the rejection.

+### Test recall

+Test recall is the ratio `preserved_test_failures/total_test_failures`, where
+*   `total_test_failures` is the number of test failures that caused a CQ rejection.
+*   `preserved_test_failures` is how many of them the RTS algorithm would preserve.
+If the algorithm does not select a test, its failure is not preserved.

 ## Efficiency